v-pham/lxsshost/README.md

 ### Details on what this is doing:

-    - A user account is created, -SetLXSSPassword exports the credentials to a text file (converted from a secure string).
+    - User account "ubuntu" is created with password "Change2day!"
+      * -SetLXSSPassword exports the credentials to a text file (converted from a secure string).
-    - Invokes Windows command prompt to create the user profile in the directory specified by LXSSRoot.
+    - Windows command prompt invoked to create the user profile in the directory specified by -LXSSRoot.
-      * This can allow you to redirect the LX subsystem to a drive other than the system drive.
+      * This enables the ability to redirect the user profile (and LX subsystem) to a drive other than C:\.
-    - The user account is set to be hidden from the Windows logon screen
+    - User account is set to be hidden from the Windows logon screen

 ##### Warning
-    By default, every LXSS user account created is added to both a custom created LX Subsystems group and the built in Administrators group.
+    By default, every LXSS user account created is added to both a custom created LX Subsystems group and the built-in Administrators group.
 This may be a security concern for some so do so at your own risk but all my testing has always had the LXSS user accounts created members of these two groups.

 ## Accessing the LX subsystems